Native American mascot laws and regulations: History

 In 2001, the NYSED sent a letter to all Presidents of Boards of Education and Superintendents of Public Schools in the state with the results of a study concluding that, while the use of Native American symbols is part of the deeply felt traditions in some communities, and many believe that mascots honor or pay tribute to Native Americans and their culture; most Native Americans appear to find the portrayal by others of their treasured cultural and religious symbols disparaging and disrespectful.
 Local schools should therefore proceed to eliminate Native American mascots as soon as practicable.
 Change was voluntary, and the majority of schools in New York retained their mascots during the following 20 years, 60 continuing to do so.

 In response to the 2001 NYSED letter, the Seneca Nation Tribal Council joined with other members of the community in seeking to retain the Salamanca Central High School "Warriors" imagery, although with individual differences of opinion.
 The city is within the boundaries of the Allegany Indian Reservation of the Seneca Nation of Indians, and 26% of the high school students are Native American.
 The school logo now depicts a Seneca man, replacing the stereotypical Plains Indian warrior image that was used prior to 1978.

+North Carolina

+The State Advisory Council on Indian Education, in its annual report for 2023 to the State Board of Education, as it has since 2002, urges "all public school administrators and boards of education to review and implement local policies related to the selection of athletic mascots, and to educate all school personnel on the long-term, damaging effects to students when inappropriate images and messages dishonor the American Indian culture".